 From Poland, Marc actually wanted to travel to Russia via Belarus on the second day.
 Unfortunately, you can not officially enter Russia via this route as a non-Russian.
 Thus, he had no choice but to take the time-consuming detour via Ukraine.
 To 22: 00 clock of the 2.
 June 2019 finally drove Marc to Russian customs.
 Because his visa for Russia only from the 3.
 When 2019 was valid, Marc had to wait two long hours somewhere in no-man's land before he could finally cross the border.

-In the first three days he crossed Germany, Poland, the Ukraine and reached Russia.
-With 5'000 kilometers covered he had the target more than done.
-The journey took him further and further east, on the 7.
-Day he passed Ulan-Ude.
-According to his GPS, the fastest route to China turned out to be tedious and difficult to drive in practice.
-In three crashes Marc always had to bend the side cases straight again.
-After all, nothing serious broke.
-To make up for the lost time, Marc drove 24'2 kilometers in 700 hours.
-He reached Vladivostok punctually to load his Yamaha Super Ténéré on the plane to Vancouver.
+In the first three days he passed through Germany, Poland, Ukraine and reached Russia.
+With 5 kilometers covered, he had more than achieved the target.
+The journey took him further and further east, on the 000th day he passed Ulan-Ude.
+The fastest route towards China according to his GPS turned out to be tedious and difficult to drive in practice.
+With three falls, Marc had to straighten the side cases every time.
+After all, nothing serious was broken.
+To make up for the lost time, Marc drove 7 kilometers in 24 hours.
+He reached Vladivostok on time to load his Yamaha Super Ténéré onto the plane to Vancouver.

 After the arrival of man and machine and a service in Vancouver, it was called "off to the south".
 The planned route ran from northern Canada across the border into the US, along the entire west coast to Mexico and always following the legendary Panamericana route through Latin and South America to the southernmost tip of Ushuaia in Argentina.
 In Newport, Origon, Marc forced retinal problems in his right eye to a four-day compulsory break.
 The subsequent onward journey then proceeded according to plan and Marc sat diligently kilometers by kilometers.

-The border to Mexico already happened and at full speed, Marcs big dream of pitch after case smashed into a thousand pieces.
-On a direction-separated, two-lane highway happened the accident: a pickup must have overlooked him on his motorcycle and drove him from a side street ago bending in front of his nose.
-Marc had no chance for a braking or evasive maneuver and collided with the vehicle.
-Marc himself has no memory of the exact accident, but otherwise was unhurt - luckily!
-However, his machine was beyond repair, so his adventure was abruptly ended.
+Already passed the border to Mexico and at full speed, Marc's big dream of bang fell into a thousand pieces.
+The accident happened on a two-lane dual carriageway with separate directions: a pickup truck must have overlooked him on his motorcycle and drove in front of his nose from a side street.
+Marc had no chance of braking or evasive maneuvers and collided with the vehicle.
+Marc himself has no memory of the exact course of the accident, but otherwise remained uninjured - luckily!
+His machine, however, was beyond repair, and his adventure came to an abrupt end.
 Marc had no choice but to stop his world record attempt prematurely.